“A good photograph is knowing where to stand.”—Ansel Adams

 Other than shooting infrared landscapes, I’m not known as a landscape photographer.
 Nevertheless, many years ago, I developed a series of personal rules on the “what” and “how” for photographing landscapes that I still follow today.
 These four principles are not cast in concrete and are presented here only as guidelines for your own explorations in landscape photography.

-1. Photograph locally
+- Photograph locally

-2. Use a wide angle-of-view
+- Use a lens with a wide angle-of-view

-3. Create the maximum depth-of-field
+- Create maximum depth-of-field

-4. Saturate the colors
+- Saturate colors

-When you focus any lens—either manually or automat-ically, it focuses on a specific subject and all of the subject matter that is on the same plane of focus (at that distance) are critically sharp.
+When you focus any lens, either manually or automat-ically, it focuses on a specific subject and all of the subject matter that is on the same plane of focus (at that distance) are critically sharp.
 Objects that are not on the same plane of focus or distance are theoretically out of focus and not as sharp but there is a range of acceptable sharpness that is referred to as the depth-of-field.

-At typical shooting distances, about one-third of the area of depth-of-field is in front of the plane of critical focus and two-thirds are behind it.
-Using a lens with a wider angle-of-view increases depth-of-field (guideline #2) while using a longer focal length lens decreases it.
+Depth-of-field varies depending on lens focal length, focusing distance, and aperture.
+Using a lens with a wider angle-of-view increases apparent depth-of-field (guideline #2) while using a longer focal length lens decreases it.
 My personal rule for landscape photography was to always use the smallest smallest possible aperture to produce the greatest amount of depth-of-field.
 The old rule of thumb being that as the aperture size decreases, the depth-of-field increases and vice versa.
-Increasing the size of the lens aperture decreases depth-of-field and area of acceptable sharpness.
+Increasing the size of the lens aperture decreases depth-of-field and the area of acceptable sharpness.

 Using a tripod has attributes that are more useful than just keeping the camera steady.
 Working with a tripod enforces a slower more deliberate approach to composing the images, so a side benefit is that the composition of your image may be a little stronger as a result.